ibm-cloud-docs/openwhisk/openwhisk_object_storage.md

     })
   });
 }
+exports.main = main;
 ```
 {: codeblock}

 Because this action uses the `ibm-cos-sdk` npm package, the action must be packaged as either a [Node.js module](/docs/openwhisk?topic=cloud-functions-creating-javascript-actions#openwhisk_js_packaged_action) or a [single bundle](/docs/openwhisk?topic=cloud-functions-creating-javascript-actions#openwhisk_js_webpack_action).

-After packaging this action into a .zip file, create the action to retrieve and process the object from {{site.data.keyword.cos_short}}:
+After packaging this action into a .zip file, `myCosAction.zip`, create the action to retrieve and process the object from {{site.data.keyword.cos_short}}:

 ```
 ibmcloud fn action create myCosAction myCosAction.zip --kind nodejs:10